TomPace101/nanopore_diffusion/notes.md

 - Do the surface figures automatically, but the 3D views manually.
 - Find a decent 3D cad program that can display things nicely, which may not exist

+Note that for automatic generation, the macro used for results figures would solve the issue of the figures potentially being missing.

 ## Results organization

 Maybe the result figures and discussion should be a separate document.